Blueprint Travelers - Travel Site

 How To Visit Palenque

 The best way to visit Palenque is through a group or private tour.
-Many different tour agencies sell these day tours and you can book them online in advance or in person from a reputable tour agency.
-Make sure that your guide will be from Palenque to best support the community and get the most accurate information possible.
+Many different tour agencies sell these day tours or you can purchase the tour in advance here.
+If you decide to purchase the tour from a tour agency, make sure that your guide will be from Palenque to best support the community and get the most accurate information possible.
 You can read more about how to find a reputable tour agency here.

 The famous boxer being celebrated in the town of Palenque

-The sun in Palenque is incredibly hot and strong, much hotter than in Cartagena, Colombia, because it is inland and does not get an ocean breeze to cool off.
+The sun in Palenque is incredibly hot and strong, much hotter than in Cartagena because it is inland and does not get an ocean breeze to cool off.
 Many tour groups provide you with umbrellas to protect yourself but you should also wear sunscreen.

 The sign at the entrance of the town of Palenque

-The Rosario Islands are an archipelago off the coast of Cartagena, Colombia.
+The Rosario Islands are an archipelago off the coast of Cartagena.
 This is a beautiful set of islands and a main attraction when it comes to visiting Cartagena.
 White sand beaches, turquoise blue waters, sunshine, pina coladas… What more could you want?

 There are a few different ways to visit and experience the islands, through day trips to different beach clubs or resorts within the islands.
 The other option, and the one that will be much more relaxing, is to find a resort on the islands and spend one or two nights in this tropical destination.